 Working with a double boiler pan, combine the butter and chopped chocolate into the top pan, set over the pan with the simmering water.
 Stir until the butter and chocolate are combined.
 Set aside to cool for 10 minutes.

-In the mixing bowl of a stand mixer, whisk together the eggs and sugar until light and fluffy.
+In the mixing bowl of a stand mixer, whisk together the eggs and sugar until light and fluffy, about 5 minutes.
 In a small separate bowl, sift together the flour and salt.

 Stir the melted chocolate mixture into the egg mixture.
 Add in the vanilla.
 Fold in the flour/salt until just combined.
 Pour the batter into the prepared cake pan.
 Bake for 30 minutes.